 Since income and credit scoring is not an underwriting factor, the lenders will base their decision on the value of the property and the customer’s plans for the loan.
 With mortgages and property loans, the finance is pretty much always secured on the property so if it has a good value in a strong market, the lender can feel confident to lend knowing that they will likely make a return.

-We are partnered with SPF Property Finance who can provide a no-obligation quote:
+We are partnered with Octagon Capital who can provide a no-obligation quote:

 Why Would A Lender Want To Be Non-Status?